 Wegner High Stool

-The UK architect John Pawson approached Matthew Rhodes of Schiang in the mid 1990’s for assistance in sourcing a suitable high stool for use in the First Class lounges for Cathay Pacific at Chek Lap Kok Airport Hong Kong.
+The UK architect John Pawson approached The Cale Schiang Partnership in the mid 1990’s for assistance in sourcing a suitable high stool for use in the First Class lounges for Cathay Pacific at Chek Lap Kok Airport Hong Kong.

 On approaching the Wegner Studio, Marianne Wegner proposed a classic, functional Wegner design.
 The stool though simple in appearance was a cleverly constructed with four wooden legs held in place by a stainless steel ring on which to rest the feet, topped by a luxuriously padded leather seat.
 The stool was proto-typed by the Company most suited to the task Getama A/S who produced the first production run of 80 stools for the Pawson

 Stool CH58 together with the original higher version CH56 were subsequently introduced by Carl Hansen and Son, initially as an exclusive design for Bulthaup only to sell alongside their kitchens.

 It was the connection with John Pawson whose work with the German Kitchen Company Bulthaup had prompted Carl Hansen and Son to put the Cathay Pacific Stool into production in two heights for the kitchen maker, as models CH56 and CH58.

 The Wegner stools were not the only successful introductions by Carl Hansen to come out of the working relationship between the Cale Schiang Partnership and John Pawson Architects.